2022-23 University of Michigan Transfer Acceptance Rate, Requirements, and Application Deadline

 University of Michigan Transfer Deadline

-The university offers both a fall and winter transfer option.
-The University of Michigan transfer deadline for fall applicants is February 1.
+The university offers spring, summer, fall, and winter transfer options.
+The University of Michigan transfer deadline for spring, summer, and fall applicants is February 1.
 Winter applicants have an October 1 deadline.
+However, it’s important to note that certain schools or colleges have different deadlines, and some only admit for certain semesters.
+For example, the Ross School of Business has a March 31 deadline for entry in the fall semester only.

 University of Michigan Transfer Requirements

-The University of Michigan transfer requirements are as follows:
+The University of Michigan transfer requirements for LSA and Engineering applicants are as follows:

 Students who have the best chance to gain admission to the University of Michigan have done the following:

-- Engineering applicants need to have taken Calc I, Calc II, Calc-based Physics, Chemistry, and a computing course.
+• Taken prerequisites for their prospective major.
+For example, engineering applicants need to have taken Calc I, Calc II, calc-based Physics, Chemistry, a computing course, and an English composition course.

-Last year, the school reported that the average GPA among enrolling transfers was 3.80.
+For most programs, you must have a minimum GPA of 3.0.
+However, last year, the school reported that the average GPA among enrolling transfers was 3.79.
 Typically, an even higher GPA is going to be needed as an out-of-state applicant.

 Personal Statement